UvicSENG426/vega-web/integration-tests/README.md

 # Integration Tests

 To Run Integration tests:
+1. First make sure the docker container is up
-$ mocha
+2. $ mocha